3.b) Reliable brain functions:

 Briefly summarizing, both operate on the combined result provided by billions of neurons created with the genetic information of a progenitor and another group of neurons of the other progenitor.
 That is, to the extent that both results coincide, they are reliable.

-This mechanism implies a significant consumption of time, taking into account that, it is also looking for the certainty of responses.
-As soon as the results are not identical, pure reasoning or formal logic will stop.
+This mechanism implies a significant consumption of time because it is looking for the certainty of the responses.
+As soon as the results from the two sources are not identical, reliable reasoning or formal logic will stop.